-I've had 2 abortions in the past: one surgical at 8 weeks and one medical (in a hospital) at 14 weeks by Tara
+I've had 2 abortions in the past: one surgical at 8 weeks and one medical (in a hospital) at 14 weeks

 Today I had my medical abortion (I've just got back home) and I just wanted to write this so people know what to expect.